 The following is the fascial covering over a muscle compartment.
 The condition occurs when the pressure within this compartment builds up after an injury or can also occur after exercise from the inability of the muscle to decompress naturally.
 This leads to pain that is unrelenting and could lead to decrease blood flow and oxygen to muscle tissue causing the death of that tissue.

 The picture below demonstrates the fascia overlying the tissue being lifted by the forces at the top of the picture.

 Below is demonstrates incision into the compartment exposing the muscle tissue that is a deeper red color where the retractor is to the left of the picture.
 The opening of this facial tissue is vital in releasing pressure in the compartment after injury or from exercise.
 It also important that this release is extensive as so the fascial tissue does not heal closed allowing build of pressure again.

 Achilles Tendon Rupture

-Most achilles tendon tears occur from chronic degeneration of the tendon in conjunction with improper conditioning of the tendon to perform certain activities such as jumping and sudden changes in direction.
+Most Achilles tendon tears occur from chronic degeneration of the tendon in conjunction with the improper conditioning of the tendon to perform certain activities such as jumping and sudden changes in direction.
 This is why this type of injury occurs in what is considered the "Weekend Warrior".
 This person usually does not train and condition the tendon to handle intense physical activity then goes and plays a sport over the weekend and the tendon gives out.
 In the picture below one can see the frayed ends of the torn Achilles tendon.

 Series of Pics During Achilles Tendon Rupture Repair with Posterior Fasciotomy and FHL Muscle Transposition to Increase Vascularity to the Repair Site (Below)